hskimim/ml-research/20210816/README.md

 <img src="src/ae.png" alt="drawing" width="400">

 ### 6.2.
-Is there sentimental feature within word embedding?
+Can it distinguish positive and negative?
+Unfortunately not.
 Overall embeddings couldn't distinguish positive and negative sentiment words.
 I think that it is from characteristics of word embedding  that it is not good at antonyms.

 # 10. Conclusion